 Records of all use and maintenance activities involving animals must be kept on a routine basis.
 These records will be made available to the Director of Sponsored Research and/or the IACUC upon request.
-The records should include information on: [Rev. 08-43, 2014] [Revised per Provost]
+The records should include information on: [Rev. 08-43, 2014, 2019]